bogdan8z/AWSServerlessNETCore/README.md

 4. when we want to remove all the changes from AWS we can just remove the CF stack and the Api from API Gateway

-## Integrate our project to an existing .NET project
+## Step 2.
+Integrate our project to an existing .NET project

 ### Presteps
 1. in Visual Studio open your api .NET Core project or create a new one (see MyNetCoreApi project)